Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL: Detailed Analysis of Long Context NL2SQL Techniques

 \subsection{In-context learning with SQLite documentation}

-We test if the model can actually learn and improve its generation quality with SQLite documentation.
+We test whether the model can effectively learn from SQLite documentation and improve its SQL generation quality.
 We downloaded the entire SQLite documentation from its official homepage~\citep{sqlite_home_page_2024}.
 The original documentation comprises 16 million tokens across 792 HTML files, each covering a distinct theme.
 We applied two strategies to split the entire documentation into chunks so that we can augment the prompts with relevant information for ICL.
 The coarse-grained chucking strategy split the documentation by HTML file, while the fine-grained chucking strategy further separate each file by sections which ends up with 4125 smaller chunks in total.
-Similar to example retrieval, we embed the natural language questions and document chunks into vectors with the Gecko text embedding model~\citep{Lee2024GeckoVT} and employ nearest neighbor search to identify the most relevant document chunks to the given question.
+Similar to example retrieval, we embed the natural language questions and document chunks into vectors with the Gecko text embedding model~\citep{lee2024gecko} and employ nearest neighbor search to identify the most relevant document chunks to the given question.
 We could further compress the context via summarization, but decided not to, since it drops important details, like syntax rules and examples.

 We show the execution accuracy and context size for document retrieval in table~\ref{tab:sqlite_document_icl}.
-The retrieval is challenging because the natural language question does not reveal the full structure and features of the corresponding SQL query; furthermore writing a correct SQL query requires a combination of concepts from multiple sections from the documentation.
-However, we believe that the less than ideal retrieval process is not the reason why the documentation adds little to no value to generation.
+The retrieval is challenging because the natural language question does not reveal the full structure and features of the corresponding SQL query; furthermore writing a correct SQL query requires a combination of concepts from multiple sections of the documentation.
+However, we believe that the imperfect retrieval is not the reason why the documentation adds little to no value to generation.
 It is actually the nature of the errors that the LLMs make, which are mostly semantic errors (e.g., executable queries returning semantically irrelevant results).